faja/md5checker/README.md

 After creating md5checker.out file, put it on secured website.
 Once a day you can run './md5checker.rb check' command, which will download result file from your website, compare md5 values and let you know if some sums are wrong.

+###Requirements
+* ruby
+* gems: colored, mail

 ###Configuration
 Configuration is straight forward.